Yara-Rules/rules/README.md

 In this section you will find Yara rules specialised on the indentification of well-known mobile malware.

+Many rules in this section use Androguard module developed by people at https://koodous.com/.

+You can get it, along with installation instructions, at https://github.com/Koodous/androguard-yara

 # Contact

 Webpage: http://yararules.com